nus-cs2103-AY2223S2/ip/docs/README.md

 <p> Finished your task and want to finally delete it or mark it as done?</p>

-<p> Berry feels happy for you~ See how her apperance changes when you are being productive!</p>
+<p> Berry feels happy for you~ See how her appearance changes when you are being productive!</p>

 ### 3. Categorise Your Tasks `#amazing`